cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 ## Linux dependencies

-Running Cypress on Linux OS's now requires the `libgbm-dev` dependency.
-To install all required dependencies on Ubuntu/Debian, you can run the script below.
+Running Cypress on Linux now requires the `libgbm` dependency (on Debian-based systems, this is available as `libgbm-dev`).
+To install all required dependencies on Ubuntu/Debian, you can run the script below:

 ```shell
 apt-get install libgtk2.0-0 libgtk-3-0 libgbm-dev libnotify-dev libgconf-2-4 libnss3 libxss1 libasound2 libxtst6 xauth xvfb